 Lots of brands are doing longer gloves/sleeves for men this upcoming fall.
-Balenciaga has a great pair of wool/lurex ones and the Dior ones from fall ’03 never get old.posted almost 5 years ago
+Balenciaga has a great pair of wool/lurex ones and the Dior ones from fall ’03 never get old.posted about 5 years ago

 Make Her Feel Welcome with Chic Points

 10 points - Become a fan